MaxChuka/studious-enigma/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Github Credit-Risk data to better understand:
+For this project, I was interested in using Github Credit-Risk data to better understand:

 1. How people purchase credit with regards to duration??
 2. What factors about an individual contributed to salary?